enkelprifti98/metal-isometric-xepa/README.md

 ## How does it work?

-TLDR: Custom iPXE + Rescue mode / Alpine Linux + KVM hypervisor + IOMMU / VFIO PCI Passthrough + GUI + Web Browser
+TLDR: Custom iPXE + Rescue mode / Alpine Linux + KVM hypervisor + IOMMU / VFIO PCI Passthrough + GUI

 Equinix Metal provides the option of deploying instances with the Custom iPXE Operating System which is effectively a bare metal node with empty local storage drives.